Table of contents

 1. Remote monitoring and management (RMM) software

-Enterprises RMM allows to remotely monitor and manage IT assets, such as workstations, servers, printers, and network devices.
-These tools include features like printer monitoring and network alerting, which help track performance issues, detect security breaches, and identify other anomalies in real time.
+Enterprise RMM allows you to remotely monitor and manage IT assets, such as workstations, servers, printers, and network devices.
+RMMs include features like printer monitoring and network alerting, which help track performance issues, detect security breaches, and identify other anomalies in real time.

-Other key features of RMM tools include threshold-based alerting, patch management, IT automation and scripting, and reporting and analytics.
+Other key features of RMM tools are threshold-based alerting, patch management, IT automation and scripting, and reporting and analytics.

 2. IT service management (ITSM) tool

-ITSM tools enable organizations to provide IT services to customers—both internal (such as employees) or external (such as clients).
-These tools help to detect IT incidents, address the root causes, and work quickly to restore operations.
+ITSM tools help offer IT services to customers, both internal (such as employees) and external (such as clients).
+These tools help you detect IT incidents, address their root causes, and work quickly to restore operations.

 ITSM tools often integrate with RMM software to assist with incident management.
 With this setup, the system automatically generates tickets when issues arise and triggers automated workflows to resolve them.